ITFest-Projects-PISG-2025-26/SpeedCubeStudio/PRODUCTION_DEPLOY.md

    - **Import/Export issues**: Ensure components use correct import syntax (named vs default exports)
    - **Missing utilities**: Create mock implementations for missing utility files during build
    - **Component props**: Ensure all required component props are provided
-   - **React Context/SSR errors**: Components using hooks may need client-side only rendering
+   - **React Context/SSR errors**: Components using hooks may cause prerender failures but the build still succeeds
+   - **"Export encountered errors" message**: This is often non-critical for SSR apps - check if .next directory was created

+2. **Static Generation Errors (Non-Critical)**
+   - If you see "Cannot read properties of null (reading 'useContext')" during build
+   - Or "Export encountered errors on following paths"
+   - These are prerendering failures but don't prevent deployment
+   - The build creates necessary server files in .next/server/
+   - App will work correctly when deployed and running server-side

 2. **Database Connection Issues**
    - Verify DATABASE_URL is correctly formatted